-Link bonding devices support the registration of a link status change callback, using the rte\eth\dev\callback\register API, this will be called when the status of the bonding device changes.
+Link bonding devices support the registration of a link status change callback, using the rte_eth_dev_callback_register API, this will be called when the status of the bonding device changes.
 For example in the case of a bonding device which has 3 slaves, the link status will change to up when one slave becomes active or change to down when all slaves become inactive.
 There is no callback notification when a single slave changes state and the previous conditions are not met.
 If a user wishes to monitor individual slaves then they must register callbacks with that slave directly.

-The link bonding library also supports devices which do not implement link status change interrupts, this is achieved by polling the devices link status at a defined period which is set using the rte\eth\bond\link\monitoring\set API, the default polling interval is 10ms.
-When a device is added as a slave to a bonding device it is determined using the RTE\PCI\DRV\INTR\LSC flag whether the device supports interrupts or whether the link status should be monitored by polling it.
+The link bonding library also supports devices which do not implement link status change interrupts, this is achieve by polling the devices link status at a defined period which is set using the rte_eth_bond_link_monitoring_set API, the default polling interval is 10ms.
+When a device is added as a slave to a bonding device it is determined using the RTE_PCI_DRV_INTR_LSC flag whether the device supports interrupts or whether the link status should be monitored by polling it.